DKMitt/wifi_ws/README.md

 ### WiFi Weather Station Description
 App & Device can be used to monitor weather conditions in agricultural, industrial or commercial applications and can be expanded to monitor numerous other types of data according to the need of the client, market and by sensors available.

-Project is to measure the temperature and humidity in real time with sensors and then transmit the data via WiFi to Firebase, a real-time cloud database, and then display the data with various web technologies in a website interface.
+Project is to measure the temperature and humidity in real time with a sensor and then transmit the data via WiFi to Firebase, a real-time cloud database, and then display the data using REACT.JS to produce live results displaying on a website interface.

 ![WiFi Weather App](public/assets/img/wifiws-home.jpg)